 Keep Britain Tidy has carried out the Local Environmental Quality Survey of England (LEQSE) and published the results annually since 2001, with a pause for two years during 2015/16 and 2016/17.
-Many stakeholders expressed an interest in this research being repeated, and so in 2017/18, Keep Britain Tidy carried out the survey again.
+Many stakeholders expressed an interest in this research being repeated and Keep Britain Tidy have continued to carry out surveys.

 The survey measures the presence of litter, and it also measures other indicators of cleanliness such as detritus, graffiti and fly-posting.
-Sites are graded as "acceptable" or not and these grades are used to provide information on the overall cleanliness of England.
-Other information such as the type of land use and the presence or absence of particular litter types is recorded, providing further insight into the litter issues impacting England.
+Sites are graded as "acceptable" or not and these grades are used to provide information on the overall cleanliness of England Other information such as the type of land use and the presence or absence of particular litter types is recorded, providing further insight into the litter issues impacting England.